 34. Mother of the Bride Updos for Weddings

-Other members of your wedding party can share the same accessories as you do.
+Other members of your wedding party can share the same accessories as you.
 You can wear the same golden hairpiece as your mother, as a touching tribute and a lovely mother-daughter moment.

 35. Summer Wedding Updos

 The best way to emphasize that you’re having a summer wedding is by wearing a gorgeous flower crown in the hot season’s best floral picks.
-You can include anything you want in it, as most flowers are pretty looking and smelling.
+You can include anything you want in it and it will make your wedding planning that much easier too!

 If you’re a daring bride who wants to step outside of the box and make a splash on her wedding day, you can always choose a nonconventional hair color.
 This is cobalt blue with a few ice blue highlights.
 It has been braided and baby breath flowers inserted into the braid.